mattsdevstuff/Gaza-Casualty-Names/README.md

 * **Live Data Stream:** Displays names, ages, gender, and date of birth (where available) of victims, fetched in real-time.
 * **Continuous Scrolling Memorial:** Names appear and scroll upwards, creating a continuous stream.
 * **Dynamic Data Fetching:** Efficiently loads data in batches as needed, determining the total number of available data pages.
-* **Speed Control:** Users can press and hold the **Space Bar** to temporarily increase the speed of the name display and scrolling.
-* **Immersive Parallax Background:** Features a multi-layered, subtly animated parallax background of Gaza-inspired art to create a somber and reflective atmosphere.
 * **Embeddable Widget:** Provides a simple HTML/JS snippet to allow others to embed a lite version of the memorial stream on their own websites.
 * **Download for Offline Use:** Users can download the entire application as a single HTML file to view the memorial offline (data will be as of the last online fetch).
 * **Responsive Design:** Adapts to different screen sizes for accessibility on desktop and mobile devices.
-* **Clear Data Attribution:** Clearly sources data from the "Killed in Gaza API" by Tech For Palestine.
-* **Loading State & User Feedback:** Provides loading indicators and messages for data fetching and user actions.

 ## How It Works